The key difference between gas and petrol is that the fuel consumption is very high in operating vehicles with gas when compared to that of petrol.

 When operating vehicles with gas, fuel consumption is higher than that of petrol.
-Also, the energy output is lower in gas compared to petrol.
-However, gas is lot cheaper than petrol, and that offsets its high consumption.
-Petrol combustion is partial, resulting lot of carbon dioxide and other particulate matter in the emissions.
-Comparatively gas is cleaner, and emissions are less than petrol.
-Therefore, gas is more environmental friendly and economical to use in vehicles than petrol.
-However, lot of people are still into using petrol for their vehicles; gas is less available than petrol in filling stations.
-Although, the gas is expected to be more efficient than petrol, this may not be observed unless the engine design is optimized for LPG fuel.
+It is the key difference between gas and petrol.
+Moreover, the energy output is lower in gas compared to petrol.
+However, gas is a lot cheaper than petrol, and that offsets its high consumption.
+As another important difference between gas and petrol, we can say that petrol combustion is partial, resulting a lot of carbon dioxide and other particulate matter in the emissions while gas is comparatively cleaner, and emissions are less than petrol.
+Therefore, gas is more environmentally friendly and economical to use in vehicles than petrol.
+However, a lot of people are still using petrol for their vehicles, therefore, gas is less available than petrol in filling stations.
+Although gas is more efficient than petrol, we cannot observe its efficiency unless if we optimize the engine design for LPG fuel.